wp-plugins/external-video-for-everybody/readme.txt

 You might also be interested in trying a [shell script](https://github.com/kwiliarty/vfe-sh) I use to convert videos for myself.
-The shell script depends on your having certain command-line tools installed on your computer: ffmpeg, ffmpeg2theora, qtfaststart.py
+The shell script depends on your having certain command-line tools installed on your computer: ffmpeg and qtfaststart.py in particular.

 == Screenshots ==